MudroadWhite/New-Principia/README.md

 make -f CoqMakefile
 ```

-If you have added a new file to be compiled, don't forget to also add an entry of that file into the `_CoqProject`.
+For any new files for the project, don't forget to add their paths into the `_CoqProject`.